Malinchristina/p2-the-swedish-quiz/README.md

 | End game page | Shows the total correct/incorrect score | Yes
 | End game page | 'Play again' button start the game again, and reset scores, username and timer | Yes

+* The game have been tested on different devices and brands such as Mac Air, samsung phones and tablet and Iphone.

 ### Validator

 * Html Checker